-\Program 36238: \$500 Bonus Cash offer exclusively for active AL, AZ, AR, CA, DE, FL, GA, ID, IL, IN, IA, KS, KY, LA, MD, MI, MN, MS, MO, NE, NM, NC, ND, OH, OK, OR, PA, RI, SC, TN, TX, UT, VA, WA, WI Farm Bureau members who are residents of the United States.
+Program 36238: \$500 Bonus Cash offer exclusively for active AL, AZ, AR, CA, DE, FL, GA, ID, IL, IN, IA, KS, KY, LA, MD, MI, MN, MS, MO, NE, NM, NC, ND, OH, OK, OR, PA, RI, SC, TN, TX, UT, VA, WA, WI Farm Bureau members who are residents of the United States.
 Offer is valid through 1/2/2019 for the purchase or lease of an eligible new 2018/2019 model year Ford vehicle.
-Not available on Shelby GT350®, Shelby® GT350R, Mustang BULLITT, Ford GT, Focus RS, F-I50 Raptor and F-I50 Diesel.
+Not available on Shelby GT350", Shelby" GT350R, Mustang BULLITT, Ford GT, Focus RS, F-150 Raptor and F-150 Diesel.
 This offer may not be used in conjunction with most other Ford Motor Company private incentives or AXZD-Plans.
 Some customer and purchase eligibility restrictions apply.
 Must be a member for 30 consecutive days prior to purchase.
-Limit one Bonus Cash offer per vehicle purchases or leases or leases per Farm Bureau member during program period.
+Limit one Bonus Cash offer per vehicle purchase or leases or leases or leases per Farm Bureau member during program period.
 Visit FordFarmBureauAdvantage.com or see your authorized Ford Dealer for qualifications and complete details.
-FARM BUREAU MEMBERS GET \750 BONUS CASH\ +\500 CONQUEST CASH\ BUY NOW, SAVE NOW.
-UP TO \$1,250.
+FARM BUREAU MEMBERS GET 750 BONUS CASH +500 CONQUEST CASH

-LincolnFarmBureauAdvantage.com \Program 33695: \$750 Bonus Cash offer exclusively for active Farm Bureau members who are residents of the United States.
+LincolnFarmBureauAdvantage.com Program 33695: \$750 Bonus Cash offer exclusively for active Farm Bureau members who are residents of the United States.
 Offer is valid through 1/2/19 for the purchase or lease of an eligible new 2018/2019 model year Lincoln vehicle.
 Program 33915: Additional \$500 Conquest Bonus Cash offer exclusively for active Farm Bureau members valid for a purchase or lease of an eligible new 2018/2019 model year Lincoln vehicle.
 Offer is valid 10/15/18 through 1/2/19.
 Customer must have a registered 1995 or newer non-Ford/Lincoln/Mercury vehicle in their name for at least 30 days, to be eligible for this additional \$500 incentive.
 This offer may not be used in conjunction with most other Lincoln Motor Company private incentives or AXZD-Plans.
 Some customer and purchase eligibility restrictions apply.
-Limit one Bonus Cash and Conquest offer per vehicle purchase or lease claim #33695 for Farm Bureau Program and #33915 for additional \$500 Conquest Bonus Cash in Smart VINCENT.
+Limit one Bonus Cash and Conquest Bonus Cash in complete details.
+For Dealers please claim #33695 for Farm Bureau Program and #33915 for additional \$500 Conquest Bonus Cash in Smart VINCENT.

-LINCOLN NAVIGATOR

 THE LINCOLN MOTOR COMPANY

-Go Further

-FARM BUR

 SOUTH CAROLINA FARMER CONTENTS

 Issue No.4

 WINTER 2019

 FEATURES

 10 ANNUAL MEETINGS A WALK DOWN MEMORY LANE

-By Tom Poland Three Difference Makers Remember Key Accomplishments.
-10
+By Tom Poland Three Difference Makers Remember Key Accomplishments 10

 14 THE HOMEGROWN HOLIDAY TABLE

-By Salley McInerney When it comes to the holidays in the Palmetto State, it's a good bet dining tables will be groaning under the weight of sumptious South Carolina commodities.
+By Salley McInerney When it comes to the holidays in the Palmetto State, it's a good bet dining tables will be groaning under the weight of sumptious South Carolina commodities

 COLUMNS

 - 2 Message From The President

 - 4 GREEN THUMB GARDENING

 DEPARTMENTS

 - 6 THE FARMER'S TABLE

 - 8 AG EDUCATION

 - 25 WINTER ALMANAC

-- 26 News From SC Farm Bureau
+- 26 NEWS FROM SC FARM BUREAU

 - 30 Member Market Place

-- 32 MEMBER BENEFITS
+- 32 Member Benefits